m1well/java-spring-course-afterwork/README.md

 # java-spring-course-afterwork
-This de.m1well.spring.course.repository contains an self-developed example on topics of a java spring course
+This repository contains an self-developed example on topics of a java spring course plus attempt to split the code in a multi modules environment.<br>
+This is just an example project with 'stupid logic'.<br>

 # hint
 #### spring course: